matplotlib/matplotlib/doc/users/faq/troubleshooting_faq.rst

    >>> print(matplotlib.__version__)
    '3.7.2'

-If unsuccessful with seeing the version, please attempt the following as a potential solution.
+If unsuccessful with seeing the version, please attempt the following options as a potential solution.
-The Python file within the directory should either be deleted and created with a new name or edit the name of the file to a new name.
-An example would be to change matplotlib.py to the new file name of new_matplotlib.py and attempting to check the version once more.
+* The Python file within the directory should either be deleted and created with a new name or edit the name of the file to a new name.
+* An example would be to change matplotlib.py to the new file name of new_matplotlib.py and attempting to check the version once more.